qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/invisibility.md

 place resin-chocolate-ball into the target bottle, then add ink solution. fill remaining space with alcohol.

 *step 7:*
+shake well and channel neutral energy through the bottle until the resin-chocolate-ball completely disperses.

+*step 8:*
-shake well and wait a few moments - the resin-chocolate-ball should disappear. at this point, add the mint extract and fill any remaining space with more alcohol.
+add the mint extract and fill any remaining space with more alcohol.

 ---